How to Disable System Integrity Protection (rootless) in Mac OS X

 Accordingly, rootless may cause some apps, utilities, and scripts to not function at all, even with sudo privelege, root user enabled, or admin access.

-Turning Off Rootless System Integrity Protection in OS X El Capitan 10.11 +
+Turning Off Rootless System Integrity Protection in Mac OS X

 Again, the vast majority of Mac users should not disable rootless.
 Disabling rootless is aimed exclusively at advanced Mac users.
 Do so at your own risk, this is not specifically recommended.

-- When the “OS X Utilities” screen appears, pull down the ‘Utilities’ menu at the top of the screen instead, and choose “Terminal”
+- When the “MacOS Utilities” / “OS X Utilities” screen appears, pull down the ‘Utilities’ menu at the top of the screen instead, and choose “Terminal”